Nozbe/Michael.team/en/_posts/2023-06-12-pricing-new.md

 That's why when designing the new pricing I've set up some ground rules in the spirit of **fairness**:

-1. Same price for similar plans
-2. Savings as the team grows
+1. Fairness of having just one pricing
-3. Savings for yearly payments
+2. Savings for yearly payments at 20%
+3. Savings as customers' team grows
 4. More tiers for smaller teams ([in accordance with our WHY](/nozbe-why/))
 5. Payless upgrade for maximum customer convenience

-I'll elaborate on these rules in a future article.
+**Posted as of June 19:** [5 principles for designing a pricing scheme for SaaS companies - how to charge per user with savings and fairness in mind](/pricing-how)

 Suffice to say, changing pricing is a roller coaster 🎢 of a ride but I'm hopeful that when all is said and done, it's going to be OK for everyone involved.

 If you're a Nozbe customer and this change affects you, I hope these words helped you understand where I'm coming from.
 Thank you for your trust and your business!